-With four overs remaining and Alvanley 150-7, the forecast rains came to cut their innings short and leave everyone hoping it was ease sufficiently for play to restart so the game could be played to a natural, cricketing conclusion rather than a bowl-out in the Indoor School.
+With four overs remaining and Alvanley 150-7, the forecast rains came to cut their innings short and leave everyone hoping it would ease sufficiently for play to restart so the game could be played to a natural, cricketing conclusion rather than a bowl-out in the Indoor School.

 Three hours came and went and the only cricket being played was by the future Calmore and Alvanley youngsters playing underneath the stands in the dry.
 It was a joy to see.

-However, it was always felt that while Johns was still at the crease, Calmore were in with a chance and he received outstanding support from the near 1,000 strong following and his captain at the other end.
+However, it was always felt that while Johns was still at the crease, Calmore were in with a chance and he received outstanding support from the well over 1,000 strong following and his captain at the other end.
 Even when the rate climbed above nine an over, Johns continued to pick off the singles, take the runs on offer.